 The Minister of Defence makes the decision on establishing new garrisons or brigade-level units, and disbanding them, as well as making decisions on other nationally significant defence issues.

-The Defence Forces are led by the Commander of the Finnish Defence Forces (Chief of Defence), whose subordinates are the Commanders of the Services and the Chief of the Defence Command and the rector of the National Defence University.
+The Defence Forces are led by the Commander of the Finnish Defence Forces (Chief of Defence), whose subordinates are the Commanders of the Services, the Chief of the Defence Command and the rector of the National Defence University.

 The peacetime structure of the Finnish Defence Forces is as follows: